Nbobertz/lcproblems_solutions/restofLeetcode/Journal_leet.md

 The one pass soluion is a bit cracked.
 You have to do range(n-1,-1,-1) which says take the range of n, go backwards to -1, and the step is -1.
 To do this on the spot in an interview is a bit mean but some interverviewers be like that.

 Anyways, it was a good day for DSA because it's all starting to come back now.

+## Day4: 07/31/25: Two Pointer, 3Sum
+Did 3 sum today and it broke me; spent about an hour on it learning diffrent ways to iterate through.
+Understand a majority of it but failed to see the implication.
+I will have to do it again before moving on.

+Overall good day though; work thinks I do hobby work at the office which sucks.
+I built an AI-Program but they think I am just messing around.
+Kinda sucks but whatever.